CTCycle/XREPORT-radiological-reports-generator/README.md

 ### Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

-- **dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREP_dataset.csv` that should be provided for training purposes.
-Within this .csv file, the images name should be located under the "id" column and the corresponding text should be in the "text" column.
+**dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREP_dataset.csv` that should be provided for training purposes.
+This .csv file must contain two columns:
+- `id` where the image names are located
+- `text` where the associated text is saved

-- **generation:**
+**generation:**
 - `input_images:` this is where you place images intended for inference using the pretrained XREPORT model.
 - `reports:` the generated radiological reports from input images are saved within this folder.

-- **results:** used to save the results of data validation processes.
+**results:** used to save the results of data validation processes.
 This helps in keeping track of validation metrics and logs.

-- **checkpoints:** pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.
+**checkpoints:** pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

 ### Inference
 Here you can find the necessary files to run pretrained models in inference mode, and use them to generate radiological reports from input X-ray scans.